© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pant-Teg Standing Stone is a scheduled monument protected by Cadw under reference CM196.
 View the official record →

-Pant-Teg Standing Stone is a prehistoric monolith located in Carmarthenshire, Wales, designated as a scheduled ancient monument under the reference Cadw SAM CM196.
+Pant-Teg Standing Stone is a prehistoric monolith located in Carmarthenshire, Wales, and forms part of the wider landscape of ceremonial and ritual monuments that characterise the Neolithic and Bronze Age periods in Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM196.

 Pant-Teg Standing Stone dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pant-Teg Standing Stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM196.